Degradability of Fermionic Gaussian Channels

 \section{Abstract}

 We study the degradability of fermionic Gaussian channels.
-Fermionic quantum channels are a central building block of quantum information processing with fermions and the family of Gaussian channels, in particular, is relevant in the emerging field of electron quantum optics and its applications for quantum information.
+Fermionic quantum channels are a central building block of quantum information processing with fermions, and the family of Gaussian channels, in particular, is relevant in the emerging field of electron quantum optics and its applications for quantum information.
 Degradable channels are of particular interest since they have a simple formula that characterizes their quantum capacity.
 We derive a simple standard form for fermionic Gaussian channels.
-This allows us fully characterize all degradable $n$-mode fermionic Gaussian channels.
+This allows us to fully characterize all degradable $n$-mode fermionic Gaussian channels.
 In particular, we show that the only degradable such channels correspond to the attenuation or amplitude-damping channel for qubits.

-\begin{bibunit}[apsrev4-1] The transmission of quantum states in space and time is a fundamental physical process.
-In general, it leads to an irreversible evolution due to the interaction with an uncontrolled environment and is mathematically described by quantum channels \cite{Wolf2012}.
-Therefore the properties of quantum channels and in particular to compute their capacity to transmit classical or quantum information \cite{Wilde2017} is central to quantum information processing.
-Channel capacities are difficult to compute since, in general, they require an optimization over entangled inputs to many channels in parallel \cite{Sho02,Hastings2009} and are only known for a few channels.
+\begin{bibunit}[apsrev4-1] The transmission of quantum states in space and time is a fundamental physical process, described by quantum channels \cite{Wolf2012}.
+Therefore the properties of quantum channels and their capacity to transmit classical or quantum information \cite{Wilde2017} is central to quantum information processing.
+Channel capacities are difficult to compute since, in general, they require an optimization over entangled inputs to many channels in parallel \cite{Sho02,Hastings2009} and are only known for few channels.

-A class of channels for which the complication of calculating quantum capacity does not arise are the \emph{degradable} channels \cite{DeSh05,CRS08}, which can be expressed as a simple formula (which also equals their private capacity \cite{Smi08}).
-Their characteristic property is that the state of the environment can be reproduced even from the noisy channel output.
-Recently, the notion of degradability has been generalized to weak \cite{CGH06} and approximate \cite{SSR14} degradability, maintaining some of its useful properties.
+These complications do not arise for the quantum capacity of \emph{degradable} channels \cite{DeSh05,CRS08}, which can be expressed as a simple formula (which also equals their private capacity \cite{Smi08}).
+Their characteristic property is that the state of the environment can be reproduced from the channel output by applying another quantum channel.
+The notion has been generalized to weak \cite{CGH06}, conjugate \cite{Bradler2010}, and approximate \cite{SSR14} degradability, maintaining some of its useful properties.